Alphafrey946/Upsampling_all_you_need/README.md

             return m(gauss)
 ```

 Like prior works, our methods could be added to any downsampling task.
 For this project however, we tested our method with strided-convolution.
 So, we are using Resnet18 as our backbone, and training both of our method with the implementation above.
 [Instruction](https://github.com/Alphafrey946/Upsampling_all_you_need/blob/main/README_instruction.md) shows how to training our model.
 This link also includes training weight for all 5 methods.

-We used the same hyper-parmeters by [Chaman and Dokmanic, 2021] for training our model, or default setting in `main.py`.
+We used the same hyper-parmeters by [Chaman and Dokmanic, 2021] for training our model as the default setting in `main.py`.
+We used CIFAR-10 for our training dataset.
+For CIFAR-10, a split of 0.9/0.1 to training/validation is used over the 50k training set with the 10k test dataset.
 More specifically for our implemetnation, we use filter size of 3 for LPS and scalling factor of 2 for upsampling.

 -------------------------